Newly promoted goalie leads Panthers past Kings

 Dominic Toninato chased down a long pass early in the second period and zipped the puck back to a trailing Vatrano, who one-timed his 11th goal from the top of the right circle into the bottom right corner at 3:06.
 Matheson blasted home his sixth goal from between the top of the right circle and the blue line two seconds before Florida's third power play expired at 4:55 of the third period.

 Boyle grabbed a loose puck and buried his sixth at 7:06 for a 4-0 lead.
-Kempe's power-play goal made it 4-2 at 15:08.
+Kempe's power-play goal made it 4-2 at 15:08 of the third period.
 Kopitar added another man-advantage marker with 2:40 left to cut it to 4-3, but Florida's defense shut down the Kings over the last two minutes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)